 Étroits sont les Vaisseaux, created in 2016, premiered at Gibney Dance’s Agnes Varis Performance Lab and was performed at American Realness Festival (2017). Étroits will tour to the Wexner Center for the Arts in February 2018.

-Bartosik’s newest creation, I hunger for you, has been awarded a 2017 MAP Fund grant and an NDP Production and Touring Grant.
-The evening-length work is being commissioned by Brooklyn Academy of Music in a collaborative residency program with LUMBERYARD Contemporary Performing Arts.
+Bartosik’s newest creation, I hunger for you, has been awarded a 2017 MAP Fund grant and an NDP Production and Touring Grant as well as an NDP Community Engagement Fund Award.
+The evening-length work is being commissioned by Brooklyn Academy of Music in an inaugural year partnership with LUMBERYARD Contemporary Performing Arts.
 It will be presented at BAM’s Next Wave Festival in Fall 2018 following premiere performances at LUMBERYARD.